Fujisan [Mt. Fuji] / 富士山 (Shizuoka)

 Unique Local Experiences

-On Mt.
-Fuji, altitude sickness is the most common reason why climbers have to abandon their ascent.
-If you rush to climb the mountain in order to get to the summit as quickly as possible, you are more likely to suffer from acute altitude sickness.
-To avoid altitude sickness, it is recommended climbers ascend with plenty of time to spare, planning a journey that includes many stops to rehydrate and rest.
-It is important to allow for a practical climbing schedule.
+When climbing Fujisan [Mt.
+Fuji], the most common reason for giving up the ascent is altitude sickness.
+If you rush to climb the Fujisan [Mt.
+Fuji] to get to the summit as quickly as possible, you may be more likely to suffer from acute altitude sickness.
+To avoid altitude sickness, we recommend planning to ascend with plenty of time to spare, with many stops to rehydrate and to rest.
+It is important to plan and follow a practical climbing schedule.

 Special Tours